jgilbert01/aws-lambda-stream/README.md

 > Note: It is best to perform mapping in a separate upstream step from the step that will perform the async-non-blocking-io to help maximize the potential for concurrent processing. (aka cooperative programming)

-## Connectors
+## Connectors and Sinks
 At the end of a stream processor there is usually a _sink_ step that persists the results to a datastore or another stream.
 These external calls are wrapped in thin `Connector` classes so that they can be easily _mocked_ for unit testing.

-These connectors are then wrapped with utility functions, such as `update` and `publish`, to integrate them into the streaming framework.
+These connectors are then wrapped with _sink_ functions, such as `update` and `publish`, to integrate them into the streaming framework.
 For example, the promise returned from the connector is normalized to a [stream](https://caolan.github.io/highland/#_(source)), fault handling is provided and features such as [parallel](https://caolan.github.io/highland/#parallel) and [batch](https://caolan.github.io/highland/#batch) are utilized.

-These utility functions leverage _currying_ to override default configuration settings, such as the _batchSize_ and the number of _parallel_ asyn-non-blocking-io executions.
+These _sink_ functions leverage _currying_ to override default configuration settings, such as the _batchSize_ and the number of _parallel_ asyn-non-blocking-io executions.

 Here is the example of using the `update` function.